Key points – ICS financial update

 Bristol, North Somerset and South Gloucestershire (BNSSG ICB)

-The October ICB Board heard that at the end of August (month 5), the BNSSG system reported an actual deficit of £25.3m, £11.4m worse than plan.
-This represented a £10.1m shortfall among providers, and an ICB “adverse variance to plan” of £1.3m.
-However with a relatively modest target of £58m efficiencies the system is maintaining its forecast of break-even at year end, “both at system, and constituent organisation level.” (p2)
+The October ICB Board heard that at the end of August (month 5), the BNSSG system reported an actual deficit of £25.3m, £11.4m worse than planned.
+This represented a £10.1m shortfall among providers and an ICB “adverse variance to plan” of £1.3m.
+However, with a relatively modest target of £58m efficiencies, the system is maintaining its forecast of break-even at year-end, “both at system and constituent organisation level.” (p2)

 “The ICB was established with an accumulated brought-forward debt of £117m derived from net historical clinical commissioning group (CCG) overspends.
 If the system and ICB achieve breakeven in 2023/24 (having achieved this in 2022/23), the historic debt will be written off.
 Failure to deliver this breakeven requirement will have the balance reinstated and it will therefore become repayable at c£8.9m per year (0.5% of ICB allocation)” (p3)

-But while this penalty for failure and the overall financial problems may seem relatively mild, the performance in BNSSG is still falling way short of targets.
-The Performance Report as of September 2023, (presented to the October Board) lists a long series of failures and worsening performance, from 4 hour waits in A&E, to the total waiting list (BNSSG performance ranked 23rd out of 42 ICBs nationally and 5th out of 7 ICBs in the Southwest.
+But while this penalty for failure and the overall financial problems may seem relatively mild, BNSSG’s performance is still falling way short of targets.
+The Performance Report as of September 2023 (presented to the October Board) lists a long series of failures and worsening performance, from 4-hour waits in A&E to the total waiting list (BNSSG performance ranked 23rd out of 42 ICBs nationally and 5th out of 7 ICBs in the Southwest).

-The situation had worsened for numbers of BNSSG patients waiting 52 weeks or more; numbers waiting over 65 weeks, over 78 weeks and over 104 weeks.
+The situation worsened for the number of BNSSG patients waiting 52 weeks or more, as well as the number waiting over 65 weeks, over 78 weeks, and over 104 weeks.

 There were also worse figures for 28 day faster diagnosis standard for BNSSG cancer patients.
 Only the 2 week wait for cancer patients improved in July, although the 93% national standard “has not been achieved at population level since June 2020.” (p3)

-The Winter Planning Submission is cryptic in presentation .
-It seems to be proposing substantial reduction in community beds through the winter, based on a Discharge to Assess (D2A) model.
+The Winter Planning Submission is cryptic in presentation.
+It seems to be proposing a substantial reduction in community beds through the winter, based on a Discharge to Assess (D2A) model.
 Asked to supply “ICB level monthly plans for the community beds available,” the response appears to spell out plans for cutting 75 beds (24% of capacity) this month for the coming winter:

 “Submission will reflect current [community] bed volumes for Oct-23 (313), then a reduction to 238 from Nov-23 for the remainder of the year, in line with D2A proposals and shift to non-bedded pathways.” (p15/15)

-However the submission includes no real discussion of finance or staffing to ensure the new system can meet local needs.
+However, the submission does not really discuss finance or staffing to ensure the new system can meet local needs.

 CIoS is one of the ICBs that annoyingly publish separate papers on each agenda item rather than a single pack per Board meeting that can be searched.
 They have also avoided giving any explicit financial report on the state of play across the system.